lolopezuroz/glacier-deep-inversion/README.md

 During training, the process will build and train a model on your dataset.
 This will be repeated a specified number of times, with each run using a different random seed.
 The seed affects the initialization of model parameters and data shuffling during training.

+Before training, the process will attempt to read your dataset.
+If it is not present, the dataset will be created and saved on your device.
+For this, your shapefile must have a field named "train" using integer values.
+0 will mean the entity should be used in the traininng dataset, 1 for the validation dataset and 2 for the test dataset.

 ---

 ### Drawing (Inference)